-- Working at a job
+- Looking for a job

-- Participating in job training
+- Doing job training

 - Participating in a tribal employment program

 - Doing vocational training

 Anyone who is 19-62 years old and enrolled in the Healthy Michigan Plan is required to report work or activities unless they are exempt (excused).
 Beneficiaries have been sent letters about the changes.

 B 19-36 (September 2019) - sent to beneficiaries who have Healthy Michigan Plan coverage as of September 1, 2019 and who do not currently meet an exemption based on MDHHS records.
 This includes beneficiaries in Fee-for-Service (FFS) and health plans.